codesport/programmable-nfts/README.md

 2. **Investors:** want to fund great teams that work well together.
 Teams of skilled and productive developers.

 3. **Developers:** want to work on challenging projects they are passionate about.
-They also to be fairly compensated for their work and have upside in a project's success
+They also would like  to be fairly compensated for their work and have upside in a project's success

 This phase deliverable is a proof of concept for the Investor NFT.
 It can be minted on-demand by anyone wants to invest in a group of blockchain devs working together as a team.